LABORA-INF-UFG/WebAssembly_2023/FlappyBird_Qt/README.md

 ![Image](https://user-images.githubusercontent.com/28188300/181496063-2d3a2e09-80b7-4530-ae9f-7016e67a482a.png)

 # Playing
-To plqy the game just execute the .html as a local server
+To play the game just execute the .html as a local server

+# References
+https://github.com/Przemekkkth/FlappyBird_Qt-Cpp (source code and author)